d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 Each cell's value $c_{ij}$ is the fraction of predictions where the true label was $j$ *and* our model predicted $y$.

-Now we can't calculate the confusion matrix on the target data directly, because we don't get to see the labels for the examples that we see in the wild,
+Now we cannot calculate the confusion matrix on the target data directly, because we don't get to see the labels for the examples that we see in the wild,